CustomTypeOne/LoopPatches/README.md

 * Tested with Loop Dev version: 15 Dec 2022, commit 290211f
 * Tested using mg/dL
 * Verified LoopPatches can be applied with commit 3770f56, 23 Dec 2022
+* Verified LoopPatches can be applied with commit 84afcfb, 01 Jan 2023

 ### Loop-dev vs LoopPatches Branch Status